 My latest contemporary romance novel, The Letter, differs from my others.
 This time I didn’t kill any of the characters.
 Not one.
 Which is a first for me.
 Please don’t get me wrong.
 I’m not a sociopathic serial killer.
 At least not in the real world.
 But as a novel writer, I have to create conflict and drama in my stories to keep them interesting, and when it comes to creating drama, death is about as good as it gets.

 Most of the time, the dearly departed is a notorious villain with whom karma has finally caught up with.
 Big time.
-In four of my novels a bad guy, or gal, got what was coming to them.
+In most of my novels a bad guy, or gal, had it coming.
 The one exception was The Journey, where I had to kill a supporting character who I truly liked.
-So much so that I tried writing alternate scenes in which she didn’t die, but they just didn’t work as well.
-Killing this character off heightened the drama, which made the story more intense and a more interesting read.
+So much so that I tried writing alternate scenes in which she survived, but they just didn’t work as well.
+Killing this particular character off heightened the drama, making the story more intense and a more interesting read.
 Nevertheless, having to write this character out made me feel genuinely sad.

 There was one character in The Letter I thought of killing off.
 Like most of my victims, she was a despicable antagonist.
 However, unlike the others, this character also had a young child, and I simply couldn’t bring myself to create an orphan.
 So, this time, instead of an untimely if not painful death, it’s a terrifying near death experience.
 Surely you didn’t think I’d let a villain get away scot-free, did you?

 I’ve been busy putting the final touches on the first draft for my upcoming contemporary romance novel, The Letter, and I’m now entering what I call, the cleanup phase.